steveshogren/hugo-blog/content/post/anemic-domain-model.md

 Unfortunately, in a language like Java or C#, an "Anemic Domain Model" is one of the best ways to unit test your code!

-Which seems easier to test?
+Which is easier to test?
 A function with the signature:

 ```GameState movePlayerNorth(GameState g)```